 Great shoots start with great locations—and Washington, D.C. offers plenty of unbeatable visual inspiration.
 Learn to capture this vibrant city and sharpen your way of thinking about shooting outdoors as you deploy a minimal amount of equipment and a lot of fresh perspective.

 Whether you want to work in digital or film, this course offers a solid foundation for new photographers ready to learn the basics.
 Topics include camera functions, exposure, metering, working with natural and artificial light, and composition.

-Learn to develop your photographic vision and take better photos by learning a more deliberate approach to composition, balance, lighting conditions, and ”keeping it simple.”
+Learn to develop your photographic vision and take better photos by learning a more deliberate approach to composition, balance, and lighting conditions while keeping it simple.

 Take your skills beyond auto mode as you explore a myriad of your digital camera’s exposure options and features in this course designed for intermediate photographers.

-Art historian and photographer Patricia Howard introduces the world of the photo surrealists and explores how they pushed the boundaries of photographic imagery in the 1920s to 1940s.
-Create your very own surrealist collage as part of the experience.
+Students are introduced to the world of the photo surrealists and explore how they pushed the boundaries of photographic imagery in the 1920s to 1940s.
+Create a surrealist collage as part of the experience.
 (World Art History Certificate elective, 1/2 credit)

 Processing your own 35mm or 120mm black-and-white film is cost-effective and typically yields better results than sending it to a commercial lab.
 Acquire the skills you need to process film at home in this information-packed session, with topics such as stages of the chemical developing process, negative storage, film scanners, and printing options.